 It took a lot of work and help from a small army of people, but the volunteer-run, nonprofit Woodshed has grown from giving out just 20 cords of wood in its first winter to 170 cords last year.
 Last winter’s firewood, the equivalent of about $42,000 in assistance, helped to heat about 130 homes spread across six counties.
 The majority of those who received the firewood live in Waldo County.

 “As soon as we put the word out, people just started calling,” MacGregor said.
 “It was apparent that the need was there.
 Every year it’s grown, and every year we’ve run out of wood.
 We don’t know where the need tops out.”

-The Woodshed’s infrastructure has grown, too, from a single storage facility in Waldo to eight wood yards and distribution sites in Searsmont, Waldo, Monroe, Frankfort, Searsport, Belfast, Thorndike and Brooks.
+The Woodshed’s infrastructure has grown, too, from a single storage facility in Waldo to nine wood yards and distribution sites in Searsmont, Waldo, Monroe, Northport, Frankfort, Searsport, Belfast, Thorndike and Brooks.
 A ninth site, at the transfer station in the Knox County town of Warren, was stocked last week and should be open to a few clients soon.

 It has been a busy season, with nearly 70 cords of wood distributed so far.
 And on one busy day last month, a gang of five arborists armed with saws, splitters, tractors and trucks spent hours cutting, splitting, tossing and hauling firewood.
 They got a lot done, MacGregor said.

 “This is the type of involvement we crave and cherish,” he wrote on the organization’s Facebook page.
 “Unsolicited volunteers offering to give up a Saturday to help the Woodshed help others.”

 Grants, donations and volunteer labor have allowed the nonprofit to increase its capacity over the years by building sheds and purchasing equipment such as wood splitters, a conveyor belt and a tractor.